dustinpfister/test_threejs/README.md

 ### 3.4 - The JSON folder

-The json folder contains various kinds of JSON files, many of which are buffer geometry, but I am also using this to park any kind of JSON data that I am using for some of these demos here and there.
+The json folder contains various kinds of JSON files in various kinds of formats that are used with threejs feature such as THREE.BufferGeometryLoader.
+However there are of course a number of formats to be aware of when it comes to JSON data that will work with many other features such as THREE.FontLoader, and THREE.ObjectLoader just to name a few.

 ## 4 - Code Style